“Fateful Theme”, Olle Bonniér (1925 – )

 “I attended some form of New Age congregation in the middle of the night.
 Together with other people I entered a flying saucer that threw us about in the air in violent movements.
 During this experience I became conscious for a while.
 When I went home from the celebration I felt unmoved by the experience and slightly disappointed.
 I went through the dark wood and passed a little bridge over a brook.
 My trouser leg touched a lonely little flower; a Chickweed Wintergreen (which is a little flower that grows in northern Europe, Trientalis europaea L. “Skogsstjärna” — ‘forest star’).
 It was Linnaeus’s favourite flower.
 On being touched, the forest star immediately unfolded its petals, something that made a strong impression on me.
 This formally insignificant thing felt much more meaningful than the grand spiritual congregation with flying saucers.”

 It means that collective spirituality has played out its role, and I should commence the search after the lonely forest star.
 Pagan spirituality represents a sophomoric form of spirit.
-Yet, it is not necessarily obsolete and useless, because it corresponds to a stage in spiritual growth.
+Yet, since it corresponds to a stage in spiritual growth, it is not necessarily obsolete and useless.
 It could be argued that this form of spirituality is a stepping-stone to a real life in the spirit, that is, a phase that many a seeker must pass.
 However, the passing to a higher spiritual level does not signify a collective realization of spiritual truth.
 Rather, it’s the reverse; it is finding the little forest star that has been forgotten in the dark wood, waiting to be touched.

 Christopherus was a man of giant stature who vowed to serve only the strongest master.
 He did service for a king, but when the king was shaken at the mention of the devil, Christopherus realized that he wasn’t so strong after all.
 So, eventually, he went as far as offering his services to the devil.
 But when the devil shuddered at the sight of the cross that stood by the wayside, Christopherus decided to abandon him, too.
 After many years of repentance, and the daily toil of helping people across the river, he one day heard a child’s cry from the wood.
 He went out to search for it but could not find it.
 Only when the child cried for the third time he managed to find it.
 The little child needed help to get across the river.